Back

 Your gut has its own nervous system — the enteric nervous system — with an estimated 200–600 million neurons woven through your digestive tract.

-It talks to your brain mostly through the vagus nerve — one of the body’s main communication pathways between gut and brain — but messages also move through hormones, immune signals, and chemicals circulating in the blood.
+It talks to your brain mostly through the vagus nerve — one of the body’s main communication highways — while hormones, immune messengers, and circulating chemicals add their own signals.

 Think of the enteric nervous system as the instrument —